 Description

-The accurate non-destructive assay of uranium bearing materials to determine uranium content is vital in nuclear safeguards, waste management, and fuel cycle process control measurements.
-In a climate of heightened concern for the possible diversion of special nuclear materials, there is a need in the nuclear community for continued maintenance and advancement of accurate uranium detection and verification tools.
+The accurate, non-destructive assay of uranium-bearing materials to determine uranium content is vital in nuclear safeguards, waste management and fuel cycle process control measurements.
+With growing concern over the diversion of nuclear materials, the nuclear community requires more advanced and reliable uranium detection tools.

-Uranium measurements are typically difficult because of varying container shapes, container wall thicknesses, uranium chemical forms and other complications.
-Multi-Group Analysis for Uranium (MGAU software) was designed to improve the accuracy of these measurements over traditional methods, while simplifying or eliminating the setup and calibration steps necessary with other methodologies.
-MGAU software can therefore be used with minimal setup, by operators requiring minimal training, and it is easily applied to applications involving routine, repetitive measurements.
+Uranium measurements are typically difficult due to varying container shapes, container wall thicknesses, uranium chemical forms and other complications.
+Multi-Group Analysis for Uranium (MGAU software) improves the accuracy of these measurements over traditional methods, while simplifying or eliminating the setup and calibration steps necessary with other methodologies.
+MGAU software can be used with minimal setup, requiring minimal training for operators, and it is easily applied to applications involving routine, repetitive measurements.

-In its normal mode MGAU software uses information from the low energy region which includes both gamma and X-rays from 84 to 205 keV.
+In its normal mode, MGAU software uses information from the low energy region that includes gamma and X-rays from 84 to 205 keV.
 The primary enrichment information is derived from the 235U and 238U emissions in the 90-94 keV energy range.
-Several peaks detected in the measured spectrum itself are used to develop a relative efficiency curve; i.e. the detector efficiency as a function of energy is determined, taking into account the amount of attenuation caused by the sample container, and the amount of self-absorption in the uranium material itself.
+Several peaks detected in the measured spectrum are used to develop a relative efficiency curve; i.e. the detector efficiency as a function of energy is determined, factoring in the amount of attenuation caused by the sample container and the amount of self-absorption in the uranium material.
 This process eliminates the need for an efficiency calibration prior to making sample measurements.

 Key Benefits